SteeltoeOSS/Samples/Management/src/ActuatorApi/README.md

 ### Running Tasks

-Depending on the steps taken to push the application to Cloud Foundry, the commands below may require customization (for example, if the application was published before pushing, the path in the command should be shortened to `./Steeltoe.Samples.ActuatorApi`)
+Depending on the steps taken to push the application to Cloud Foundry, the commands below may require customization (for example, if the application was not published before pushing to a Linux cell, the path for the command might be `./bin/Debug/net8.0/linux-x64/Steeltoe.Samples.ActuatorApi`)

 1. Apply Entity Framework database migration scripts:

     ```shell
-    cf run-task actuator-api-management-sample --command "./bin/Debug/net8.0/linux-x64/Steeltoe.Samples.ActuatorApi runtask=MigrateDatabase"
+    cf run-task actuator-api-management-sample --command "./Steeltoe.Samples.ActuatorApi runtask=MigrateDatabase"
     ```

 1. Run `ForecastTask` to predict weather for the next 7 days:

     ```shell
-    cf run-task actuator-api-management-sample --command "./bin/Debug/net8.0/linux-x64/Steeltoe.Samples.ActuatorApi runtask=ForecastWeather"
+    cf run-task actuator-api-management-sample --command "./Steeltoe.Samples.ActuatorApi runtask=ForecastWeather"
     ```

+    > [!NOTE]
-1. *\*CAUTION\** Run `ResetTask` to remove all forecast data:
+    > To remove all forecast data, run `ResetTask`:

-    ```shell
+    > ```shell
-    cf run-task actuator-api-management-sample --command "./bin/Debug/net8.0/linux-x64/Steeltoe.Samples.ActuatorApi runtask=ResetWeather"
+    > cf run-task actuator-api-management-sample --command "./bin/Debug/net8.0/linux-x64/Steeltoe.Samples.ActuatorApi runtask=ResetWeather"
-    ```
+    > ```

 ---